adityakalaskar4/AVAX_1/README.md

 ## Error handling

 ## Description
-In this program there I used assert, require, revert for error handling with logic of _int should be greater than 1080 for require then _int should be less than 360 for revert and _val should be equal to 0 for assert .
+In this program there I used assert, require, revert for error handling with logic of _mny should be greater than 1080 for require then _mny should be less than 3000 for assert and _mny should be equal to 300 for revert .
+To check the value of token (tkn) = money (_mny).

 ### Installing